These trees, which start with N, are diverse, with leaves, flowers, and textures that combine to create unique botanical wonders.

 Botanical Name: Rhapidophyllum hystrix

-4. Northern Hackberry Tree
+4. The Northern Hackberry Tree

 Botanical Name: Celtis occidentalis